kylefmohr/pysky/README.md

 bsky.create_post(post=post)

-# create a post with a video
+# create a post with a video. note that this method blocks by default
+# until Bluesky finishes processing the video.
 post = pysky.Post("Look at this video:")
 post.add(pysky.Video(filename="./video.mp4"))
 bsky.create_post(post=post)